 The company's weighted ball is similar to a medicine ball, or a weighted ball approximately 14-inches in diameter.
+Danskin weighted balls are suitable for exercisers of all levels and ability.
 Unlike traditional medicine balls, which have a heavy, firm outer covering similar to the feel of a basketball, Danskin balls are soft.
 This gives a few benefits over traditional balls including:

 - The ability to throw the ball to the ground without fear of it bouncing or rolling away

 - The ability to gain more stability while holding the ball

 - The ability to grasp the ball more firmly for overhead exercises

 - Soft weighted balls are less likely to cause injury if dropped onto the exerciser

 - These balls may be easier to handle for those who have never used a medicine ball before